 - In a medium bowl stir together the cornflakes, ground thyme, ground sage, garlic powder, remaining salt, and pepper.

-- Coat each mayonnaise coated chicken leg evenly with the cornflake crumbs.
+- Coat each yogurt coated chicken leg evenly with the cornflake crumbs.

 - Place 6 drumsticks into the air fryer and spray with a light touch of olive oil spray.